longnehc/hypatia/integration_tests/infocom-test/README.md

         topology->GetGSLDelay();

 ===========

-TLEs Visualization
+Constellation Visualization

-Convert the supplemental TLEsto Hypatia's format using convert_to_hypatia_tles.py

 In the visualization folder, run the script
-    python visualize_tles.py --tle ../tles.txt
+    python visualize_constellation.py

-Open tles_visualization.html in the same folder to see the visualization
+Open constellation_visualization.html in the same folder to see the visualization

 ===========